Skip to content

 Additional Tips for a Harmonious Bedroom

-• Limit Electronics: Keep TVs and computers out of the bedroom to reduce electromagnetic interference and promote better sleep.
+• Limit Electronics: Keep TVs, phones, and computers out of the bedroom to maintain healthy sleep patterns.

 Conclusion